Nj130/AI-All-In-One-tool-kit/README.md

-AI-AllInOne-toolkit is an open-source, AI-powered vulnerability detection toolkit for scanning codebases, container images, and network traffic to automatically discover, prioritize, and explain security issues.
+♨️AI-AllInOne-toolkit is an open-source, AI-powered vulnerability detection toolkit for scanning codebases, container images, and network traffic to automatically discover, prioritize, and explain security issues.

 Why this project?